mfreidel/B3-PSUtils/README.md

 Import-Module B3-PSUtils
 ```

 If you have Pester installed, you can change to the module directory in PowerShell and run `Invoke-Pester`.
-Doing so will reload the module and verify that everything is working properly.
+Doing so will load (or reload) the module and verify that everything is working properly.

+You may need to change PowerShell's execution policy to something less restrictive than the default.
+Read [this document from Microsoft](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7) for information about how you can change it.
+For security purposes, consider limiting the scope of this change as much as your needs for this module allow.

 ## Using the module
 There are five exported functions in the module: